 If you are really struggling with fatigue, or having a particularly bad day, these activities may not be suitable.
 Sometimes even the smallest physical activity can be a real challenge, but it’s important to still do something.

-In our Life after transplant: An essential guide to diet and physical activity guide (PDF 3025KB), we have put together a series of light stretches and activities that can all be done in your home.
+In our Essential guide to diet and physical activity, we have put together a series of light stretches and activities that can all be done in your home.
 They only take a minute and can be done as often as you can manage.
 You can record your progress using our My Transplant Tracker app.

 The Untire app is also available to help cancer patients cope with their fatigue after treatment.
 It has been approved by the NHS and will help you understand cancer fatigue, gives example exercises and tips to improve your mood and energy levels.